[This post is part of a series on 1-on-1 organizing conversations.]

 “Affirm, answer, redirect” is a 3-step process for engaging people in political discussion.
 I learned a version of it back in my college activist days, and have altered and augmented it here according to what I’ve seen as effective in my conversation experiences in the years since (and according to the innumerable times I’ve failed and reflected on why).

 These steps are more loose guidelines than rigid blueprint, as obviously the complexity of human conversation doesn’t permit robot-like speech.
-But guidelines can make a big difference between just repeating the same mistakes or jumping around randomly in political conversation and intentionally pursuing conversational goals.
+But guidelines can make a big difference between just repeating the same mistakes and intentionally pursuing conversational goals.

 These three steps don’t apply to the conversation as a whole, but instead just in each response to someone when it’s your turn to talk.

-The starting point for this applying method is that you’re having a political discussion with someone and they make a claim that you disagree with.
+The starting point for applying this method is when you’re having a political discussion with someone and they make a claim that you disagree with.
 The affirm step involves validating the goodness of the person’s intentions and validating why what they said sounds reasonable.
 This is an essential first step to signaling your respect for the person and their ideas even as you prepare to disagree.

 This step can usually be done in one or two sentences.
 Some good phrases to use here include: